sftcd/surveys/README.md

 be used in another.
 (This hasn't been tested much recently so YMMV.)

 - The ```cross-border.sh``` script compares runs from different countries to find fingeprint links and makes a graphic for that.
+That's stateful, so pick a directory in which you re-run it as you add new runs.

 - The ```HostPortKeyCount.py``` script does a basic count of ports versus unique keys, the discrepency in which was the starting point for